HebaruSan/PlanningNode/GameData/PlanningNode/README.md

 This download contains a mod for Kerbal Space Program.
 Its goal is to create a stock-alike method for planning interplanetary transfers that preserves the flexibility and "learn by doing" approach of stock maneuver nodes.

+Traditional transfer calculators give the user a launch time, delta V, and some angles (sometimes with a porkchop plot, sometimes not).
+But these come from a solar system model internal to the calculator, not from inputs that the user chose.
+The novice user cannot see where they came from or how to apply them, or easily tweak the details of the transfer the way they can with normal maneuvers.
+With Planning Node, the user sets up the transfer they want, and then the mod shows how to execute it, all with familiar stock maneuver tools.

 See the [README in the repo] for references and additional acknowledgements.

 See the [README in the Localization folder] for instructions for adding or improving translations for languages other than English.